simsam8/idd-solafune/report/report.md

 ### Training process

 We train each model for 200 epochs, evaluating on the validation set every five epochs.
+We use a 80/20 split for training and validation sets.
 The final version of the model we keep, is the one that achieves the highest f1 score throughout training.

 ### Model selection